 - No assessment by multiple tax authorities –Previously, separate tax assessment authorities were to take care of varied taxes those being –VAT, Service tax, Central Excise, sales tax, etc. This not only rendered the whole procedure chaotic but was extremely time-consuming as well, leaving manufacturers vulnerable to dealing with tax queries they did not quite know how to navigate, while negatively affecting their business.
 Henceforth though, instead of separate authorities assigned to take care of the assessment based on the type of tax, assessment will be carried out in defined a three-fold system i.e. State authorities would take care of SGST assessments, while Central authorities would look into CGST and IGST assessments respectively.
 This would result in a more efficient tax assessment system, that would not only save a lot of time, but would also aid manufacturers in dealing with the procedure better without having to deal with multiplicity of tax-related queries as well as their implications.

-Apart from aforementioned advantages being some of the striking results of the GST, a few others are also expected to make their impact felt.
+Apart from aforementioned GST and its effect on MNC manufacturing companies being some of the striking results of the GST, a few others are also expected to make their impact felt like impact of GST on industrial sector.
 For example, compliance with GST’s anti-profiteering clause (that mandates businesses pass on benefits derived from tax reduction/input tax credit availability to end consumers) would ensure manufacturers operate on the right side of law, while keeping customer interests in mind.
 This paves the way for the government as well as the manufacturing sector to work in harmony for a common good than functioning from a perspective of us-versus-them.

 With introduction of the electronic mode of filing forms, manual paperwork would be considerably reduced; going electronic shall also ensure bureaucratic laches at multiple filing stages is also done away with.

-And last, but not the least, with the unification of taxes brought about under the GST, classification of disputes under excessive calculation heads of the erstwhile tax regime is expected to be significantly minimized, thus, clamping down on the volume of tax litigation currently plaguing the tax administration as well as the courts.
+And last, but not the least, with the unification of taxes brought about GST on manufacturing industry, classification of disputes under excessive calculation heads of the erstwhile tax regime is expected to be significantly minimized, thus, clamping down on the volume of tax litigation currently plaguing the tax administration as well as the courts.

 Disadvantages - Impact of GST on Manufacturers